adslbarxatov/Randomaze/README.md

 - ***Enemies permissions line***.
 Consists of flags of monsters that will be allowed on maps.
 - ***Items permissions line***.
 Consists of flags of weapons and items that will be allowed on maps (both on floors and in crates).
 - ***Button mode flag***.
 Adds the button to the map.
 This button must be found and pressed to open the exit gate.
+- ***Allow monster makers flag***.
+Allows replacement of some monsters with monster makers on the map.
+Their triggering and spreading will also be random.
 - ***Two floors flag***.
 Adds the second floor to the map with some balconies and enemies.
 Also makes barnacles available.
 - ***Allow items on the second floor***.
 Permit the generation of items for balconies.
 - ***Allow explosive crates*** and ***Allow crates with items***.
 Enable or disable corresponding types of crates.